Huan-Yee/TT5L_G3_Requirements_Project/SRS.md

 <!-- -->

-A)  Scheduled backups (full and incremental) are implemented and managed by the hosting provider or university IT.
+1)  Scheduled backups (full and incremental) are implemented and managed by the hosting provider or university IT.

-B)  System recovery plans are validated at least quarterly and include procedures for data restoration in under 2 hours.
+2)  System recovery plans are validated at least quarterly and include procedures for data restoration in under 2 hours.

 <!-- -->